archco/moss-ui/docs/js/directives.md

   <form action="#" v-confirm:{arg}="'{value}'"></form>
   ```
 - arg: event type.
-- value: {String} confirm message. default value is 'Are you confirm?'.
+- value: `String` confirm message. default value is 'Are you confirm?'.

 **Caveat**
 - When confirm is canceled, `event.preventDefault()` is called, so if there is a default action such as submit, it will stop as expected, but it will have no effect on click.